Hit the road with the insurance you need

 Renting out your home for vacation use can be cost-effective for everyone involved.

-Vacation rentals are growing in popularity, but insurance requirements vary considerably, depending on the length and frequency of the stays.
+Thanks to Airbnb and similar sites, vacation rentals are growing in popularity.
+Insurance requirements vary considerably, depending on the length and frequency of the stays.

 Some insurers may allow a short-term rental (a week or several weekends) of your primary home under your home insurance policy.
 Other insurance companies may require additional coverage.